Dark Web

 The dark web plays a significant role in the world of cybersecurity.
 On one hand, it can be a place where valuable information can be bought and sold.
 Stolen data, such as credit card numbers, personal identification information, and corporate secrets, are often traded on the dark web.
 This makes it a significant threat to personal, corporate, and national security.

 On the other hand, the dark web can also be a valuable tool for cybersecurity professionals.
 By monitoring the dark web, security experts can gain insights into upcoming cyber threats and take proactive measures to protect their networks and data.
+While accessing the dark web itself is not illegal, many activities on it are tied to criminal actions, making the term 'dark web illegal' relevant when discussing its use.
 In this way, the dark web can be seen as a double-edged sword in the realm of cybersecurity.

 Cyber Threats on the Dark Web